 If you want to see the Kasbah but fear getting lost, there are always tours available so you won’t have to miss out on this wonderful experience!

-Tangier Medina Souks
+Shop at Tangier Medina Souks

 One of the items you should keep a look out for are the red and white striped towels that local women sell.
 Also for sale are the wide-brimmed pom pom hats!
 If food is more your thing look for vendors selling kalinte, a chickpea-type pancake that is great warm with some salt and cumin dusted on top.

-American Legation Museum
+Visit the American Legation Museum

 Did you know that Morocco was the first country to recognize the United States as a brand-new country?
 They even signed a treaty together – the 1786 Moroccan-American Treaty of Friendship.
 And the American Legation is the first piece of American property to exist outside of the united states.

-The beautiful building is created in the Moorish-style stucco.
+Among the best things to do in Tangier, the beautiful building is created in the Moorish-style stucco.
 It was presented to the United States by Sultan Moulay Sulliman in 1821 and was home to the United States Legation and Consulate for 140 years.
 It fell into disrepair at one point, but today it is home to the Tangier American Legation Institute for Moroccan Studies and is also a popular tourist stop.

-Cape Malabata
+Take Pictures at Cape Malabata

-Cape Malabata is a beautiful cape located six miles east of Tangier.
-In addition to amazing views across the Strait of Gibraltar, the location features a lovely lighthouse.
-There is also a medieval-style castle which was built in the early 20th century.
-If you love lighthouses and a stunning view with great picture-taking potential, Cape Malabata is worth a visit.
+If you’re looking for places to visit in Tangier, Morocco, don’t miss out on Cape Malabata, a beautiful cape located six miles east of Tangier.
+In addition to offering amazing views across the Strait of Gibraltar, the location features a lovely lighthouse.
+There is also a medieval-style castle, built in the early 20th century.

-Church of Saint Andrew
+Visit the Church of Saint Andrew

 The Church of Saint Andrew is a lovely Anglican church built on land that was donated to the British community in 1880 by Hassan 1 of Morocco.
 It was completed in 1890 and consecrated in 1905, the architectural style of this beautiful building is Moorish.
 The interior is decorated in high Fassi style and behind the altar is an area carved with quotes from the Quran, showing the direction of Mecca.
-Be sure to visit the graveyard where you will find the graves of a number of people from history – bankers, military people, and the British writer Walter Harris.

 One really interesting place to stop is the Fondation Lorin.
 This art museum is housed in one of the oldest synagogues in the city.
 The museum is devoted to Jewish heritage and features posters, photographs and other items of historical importance from Tangier since the 1930s.
-You will get a true sense of history as you look through these incredible exhibits and pieces of art found in this lovely museum.
-Truly, the atmosphere alone is worth the visit.

 This modern art gallery is one of the most famous in Tangier.
 It opened in 1999 and has housed works by many well-known artists, such as Antonio Fuentes and Omar Mahfoudi.
 They are always on the lookout for new talented artists, so even if this isn’t your first visit to this Tangier Art Gallery, it is a great place to visit, again and again!

-Museum of Moroccan Art
+Visit the Museum of Moroccan Arts

-TanJazz Festival
+Watch Performances at the TanJazz Festival

 Since 2000, the city of Tangier has hosted an amazing international jazz festival in September.
 Called Tanjazz, it is well worth a visit if you love music and have been dreaming of an early Autumn vacation in Morocco.
 Held on the grounds of a beautiful Italian Palace, the gardens and fountains provide a charming environment in which to enjoy the music and rich culturally-diverse atmosphere.
 This festival is wildly popular and fills to capacity every year.
-So, if it is on your bucket list, be sure you book your visit in advance!

-Cooking Class
+Enroll in a Cooking Class

 Blue Door Cuisine offers cooking class in Tangier with a variety of menu options you can choose from.
 If you’ll be staying in the city and have some time, it’s worth learning how to make a special dish – and eat it too!